 A) The inside of the well must be very clean, so that the maximum amount of heat can be transferred to the inside of the well, to "superheat" the water in the well, allowing it to go up the tube.

 B) The Tube must be clear of obstructions, and

-3) The spring on the tube applies downward pressure on the tube, keeping it tight in the well.
+C) The spring on the tube must be strong enough to apply good pressure on the tube against the well.

 D) The bottom of the tube should not be damaged and must fit tightly against the well.

 More Difficult Maintenance Items, but should only need to be addressed occasionally, if done properly:

 E) The thermostat must be in intimate contact with the metal floor, perfectly flat (flush), with some pressure against the floor, and with surface contaminants (oxides) cleaned off the surface of the floor and off the surface of the thermostat that contacts the floor.